lzhchn0/k8s-operator/best practices for developing stateful kubernetes operators.md

  -  Handle Network Identity: Handle network identity changes, such as when a pod is recreated or its IP address changes.

 3. Reconciliation Logic
+   - Ensure your Operator’s reconciliation logic is **idempotent**.
+Repeated reconciliations should not cause unintended side effects.
+   - Handle edge cases, such as partial failures or resource deletions, gracefully.
 4. Scale Operations

 5. Backup and Recovery